 The Nazi euthanasia program began in August 1939 when a five-month-old baby boy, named Gerhard Kretschmar, was “put to sleep” after the boy’s father made a request to Adolf Hitler for a “mercy killing.”
 Hitler sent his personal physician, Karl Brandt, to conduct a medical examination before giving his permission for the infant to be given a lethal injection.

-Karl Brandt was put on trial at Nuremberg in the “Doctor’s Trial.”
+Karl Brandt was put on trial, at the Nuremberg International Military Tribunal, in the “Doctor’s Trial.”
 In his testimony, Brandt said that the baby’s father, Richard Kretchmar, had written to Hitler’s office in early 1939, asking for permission to kill his blind and deformed son.